Lapsang Souchong: A Black Tea That Emerges From Fire

 What Is Lapsang Souchong Tea?

 Lapsang Souchong tea hails from the Wuyi Mountains in the Fujian province of China.
 It is often called 'smoked tea' and Zheng Shan Xiao Zhong in Chinese.
 Teas from the Wuyi Mountain region are part of the Bohea tea family.
 It is one of the oldest black teas in the world.
-Some tea experts believe Lapsang Souchong is older than Keemun black tea from India.
+Some tea experts believe Lapsang Souchong is older than Keemun black tea from China.
 Only a select few tea estates in the Fujian province produce this tea.
 It is produced by hand in a process that was shrouded in secrecy for centuries.

 Most Chinese black teas are produced through a process of withering, pan-firing, rolling, and oxidation.
 Lapsang Souchong is unique in that leaves are dried not by withering, but by smoking.
 The unusual manufacturing technique to make Lapsang Souchong has been passed down through generations.